 Department of Applied Chemistry was started in1984.The department offers a course in applied Chemistry for BE undergraduate students.
-In addition to this it offers a course in Environmental science at undergraduate level and Ph.D. program in chemistry.
-Our mission is to generate bulk human resource in the form of engineers with sound base of chemical & environmental sciences for high professional competence and sustainable development.
+In addition to this it offers a course in Environmental science at undergraduate level.
+Our mission is to generate human resource in the form of engineers with sound base of chemical & environmental sciences for high professional competence and sustainable development.
 Department imparts education to 1000 plus BE students every year.

-The faculty consists of seven highly qualified and experienced faculty members.
+The faculty consists of Eleven highly qualified and experienced faculty members.
 Six of them are Ph.D.
-The department has three Professors, two Associate Professors and two Assistant professors.
-The faculty has published number of papers in reputed journals, national and international conferences, written books and developed educational material like DTEL and softwares etc. The faculty expertise includes the areas like lignin and synthetic chemistry, nonconventional energy sources, waste water treatment, catalysis and ion exchange.
-Department is also a recognized research center with three recognized guides by RTMNU Nagpur.
+The department has One Professors, Two Associate Professor and Eight Assistant professors.
+The faculty has published number of papers in reputed journals, national and international conferences, written books, have copyrights and developed educational material like DTEL, question banks etc. The faculty expertise includes the areas like lignin and synthetic chemistry, complexes, catalysis, Environmental Science and Thermodynamics.
+Two faculty members are recognized research guides.
+Four research scholars are awarded Ph.D by RTMNU under their guidance.

 The department has two spacious laboratories spread over the area of about 285.56 sq m.
 The laboratories are adequately equipped with relevant instruments to give firsthand experience to the students.
 The students are provided a comprehensive practical exposure to the various instrumental techniques required for the analysis, testing and research.

 Syllabus provides an integrated and unified approach to BE first year students towards chemical sciences, covering all branches of chemistry, including advance materials and its application to engineering field.

 The teaching learning activities are balanced with a number of other related activities, which include co-curricular activities, Special lectures on varied topics of academic relevance, motivational lectures, FDP, community development programs, blood donation camps, poster competition, presentations by students etc.